Passing Down a Passion

 Over 100 Years of Peixoto Family Coffee Growing History

-José Augusto Peixoto, one of Nelson’s 5 children, was born in 1946 and raised at the farm.
+José Augusto Peixoto, one of Nelson’s five children, was born in 1946 and raised at the farm.
 He remembers a humble and yet happy childhood, helping his mother and father raise cattle, harvest coffee, and provide food for the family.
 He developed a passion for coffee even as a young child.
 At age five, José Augusto started planting his own coffee trees in his back yard, which he used to harvest and, after embarking on a three-hour mule ride to the neighboring village, sell at the local market.
 His family moved to the neighboring town of Ibirací Minas Gerais in the early 60s, where his dad established residence and lived the rest of his years.
 José Augusto left to a bigger city where he put himself through medical school, working several jobs to pay for his own studies.
 When he finished school in his mid-twenties, he married Thelma de Lima, a girl he always had his eyes on from the same small town of Ibirací.
-Together they build a family and had their three girls, raising them connected to their roots in farming and agriculture.
+Together, they built a family and had their three girls, raising them connected to their roots in farming and agriculture.

 José Augusto used the money from his profession to buy contiguous small plots of land (“sítios”) so he could start his own coffee production.
 His passion and devotion for coffee only grew stronger over the years and in the 70s he started producing hundreds of bags of coffee out of his various small plots of land.
 His entrepreneurial spirit is what led our family to that ideal piece of land, which neighbored his father’s farm Boa Vista.

-On the Peixoto family farm this is exactly where we stand today.
-At the same time we are learning and leveraging generations of coffee growing experience, we are also helping to change their perception of the specialty coffee marketplace, and enlighten them as to the possibilities that exist when coffee production is approached from the vantage point of the modern consumer.
+On the Peixoto family farm, this is exactly where we stand today.
+At the same time we are learning and leveraging generations of coffee growing experience, we are also helping to change their perception of the specialty coffee marketplace and enlighten them as to the possibilities that exist when coffee production is approached from the vantage point of the modern consumer.

 At the same time we are literally nurturing new seedlings in the soil of our farm, we are figuratively planting the seeds of the next generation of our specialty coffee farmers.
 While we work hard today to continue our family legacy, we work even harder to ensure that it continues beyond us.
 Whether it’s the children of the Peixoto family or the those of the many farmhands that work in conjunction with us on our farm, our future and our legacy depends upon them.
 A lot of people talk a great deal about “sustainability” these days…..we take great pride in actually doing something about it.
 It is both a privilege and our responsibility on the Peixoto family farm.